 top of page

-Updated 2023
+Updated 2024

-For permission requests, write to the author: clinicalnursingprepcourse@gmail.com
+For permission requests, write to the author:

-The Academic Clinical Nurse Educator Preparation
+Academic Clinical Nurse Educator Preparation

-The program consists of two courses.
+The program consists of three courses.

 • #1.
 Becoming an Academic Clinical Nurse Educator

 • #2.
-Teach the Clinical Rotation
+Teach the Clinical Rotation#

 • Utilizes the best available evidence.